 And by the end of this subsection, we will show that these drive-induced transition rates become greater than the Purcell decay rate of the spin at low temperatures once the drive is strong enough to maintain a few photons in the readout cavity.
 Therefore, for strong readout drives, these drive-induced transitions can become the dominant source of spin relaxation/excitation, which eventually destroys the quantum non-demolition feature of the dispersive readout scheme.

 We note that the TCG master equation is not positive-definite in general for arbitrary density matrix.
 In fact, for certain extreme $\overline{\rho}$, the effective qubit transition rates can be negative.
-However, as explained in Appendix(\ref{Appx: positivity}), if physically achievable initial conditions for $\overline{\rho}(t)$ are chosen, then the TCG master equation will not lead to unphysical states with negative probabilities, even if some of the effective transition rates are temporarily negative during parts of the evolution.
-In fact, by comparing with the dynamics obtained from coarse-graining the exact numerical solution in Fig.\ref{fig: Extreme IC} of Appendix(\ref{Appx: positivity}), we are able to demonstrate that the appearance of negative effective transition rates does \textit{not} signal failure of the TCG perturbation theory.
+However, as explained in Appendix E of the Supplementary Materials\cite{supplement}, if physically achievable initial conditions for $\overline{\rho}(t)$ are chosen, then the TCG master equation will not lead to unphysical states with negative probabilities, even if some of the effective transition rates are temporarily negative during parts of the evolution.
+In fact, by comparing with the dynamics obtained from coarse-graining the exact numerical solution in Fig.2 of Appendix E in the Supplementary Materials\cite{supplement}, we are able to demonstrate that the appearance of negative effective transition rates does \textit{not} signal failure of the TCG perturbation theory.
 Instead, it is a faithful representation of physical phenomena at finite time resolution which cannot be explained by Lindblad master equations with positive relaxation/excitation rates.